Landry wants to move Angola lawsuits; switch would move ICE-related cases from Obama-appointed judges

 Earlier this year, another Baton Rouge federal judge ordered four men released on similar grounds.

-In letters to Sen. John Cassidy and Reps.
+In letters to Sen. John Kennedy and Reps.
 Cleo Fields, Mike Johnson and Julia Letlow, Landry wrote Thursday that moving West Feliciana Parish, including the Louisiana State Penitentiary at Angola, to the Western District would "improve judicial efficiency" and "better address public safety."
 He did not mention the recent court decisions.

 Obama appointed Dick and Judges John deGravelles and Brian Jackson to the Baton Rouge court.
 Trump appointed five of the Western District's seven active judges.
 Including senior judges, those appointed by Republican presidents hold nine of the 13 posts in the Western District.